-The Women Veterans' Memorial In DC Is Struggling To Secure The Funding It Needs
+The Only US Memorial For Women Veterans Is Struggling To Get The Funding It Needs

 When you visit Washington, D.C., you can hardly miss the proliferation of monuments to veterans and those lost in most of the conflicts American soldiers have ever taken part in.
 There's one significant group of veterans who are only explicitly recognized in one monument, though, and at the moment this monument is having trouble keeping its financial backing.
 The memorial to women service members and veterans is struggling to find enough donations to stay afloat, even though there's no other national monument like it, according to a report from The New York Times.